hsonthach/elearning-cracker/README.md

 The idea is simple, the website ask us to complete N questions, allow unlimited attempt to solve the exam, then after we finish the exam, it would show the point we've got, but not allow us to view the answer. <br>
 The solution is we will only submit 1/N question,.If we score > 0 point, means that we've got the right answer.If not at least we can eliminate 1 wrong answer. <br>
-By repeatingly try and fail, we can eliminate all wrong answer
+By repeating try and fail, we can eliminate all wrong answer.
+Then we can submit the right answers that we have collected so far

 # How to use